Imperial College London: Imperial College Union

 Imperial College Union is the students' union and is run by five full-time sabbatical officers elected from the student body for a tenure of one year, and a number of permanent members of staff.
 It is split into constituent unions aligned with the faculties of the college, carrying on the association with the original constituent colleges of Imperial, the Royal College of Science Union, City and Guilds College Union, Royal School of Mines Students' Union and Imperial College School of Medicine Students' Union.
+The union is given a large subvention by the university, much of which is spent on maintaining over 300 clubs, projects and societies.

+Student societies

+Imperial College London has over 350 student clubs, societies and projects.
+The Techtonics, Imperial's all-male contemporary a capella group, won the International Championship of Collegiate A Cappella in 2016.

-The Union is given a large subvention by the university, much of which is spent on maintaining over 300 clubs, projects and societies.
-Examples of notable student groups and projects are Project Nepal which sends Imperial College students to work on educational development programmes in rural Nepal and the El Salvador Project, a construction based project in Central America.
-The Union also hosts sports-related clubs such as Imperial College Boat Club and Imperial College Gliding Club.
+Other notable student groups and projects include Project Nepal, which sends Imperial College students to work on educational development programmes in rural Nepal, and the El Salvador Project, a construction based project in Central America.

-The Union operates on two sites, with most events at the Union Building on Beit Quad at South Kensington, with mostly medical school events at the Reynold's bar, Charing Cross.

 Facilities

-Sports facilities at Imperial's London campuses include four gyms, including the main Ethos gym at the South Kensington Campus, two swimming pools and two sports halls.
-Imperial has additional sports facilities at the Heston and Harlington sports grounds.

-On the South Kensington campus, there are a total of six music practice rooms which consist of upright pianos for usage by people of any grade, and grand pianos which are exclusively for people who have achieved Grade 8 or above.
+The union operates on two sites, with most events at the Union Building on Beit Quad in South Kensington, with most Imperial College School of Medicine events at the Reynold's Bar at Charing Cross Hospital.

 There are two student bars on the South Kensington campus, one at the Imperial College Union and one at Eastside.
 There are a number of pubs and bars on campus and also surrounding the campus, which become a popular social activity for Imperial's students.
 The Pewter tankard collection at Imperial College Union is the largest in Europe, with the majority of clubs and societies having tankards associated with their clubs.

 Student media

-Imperial College Radio

-Imperial College Radio (ICRadio) was founded in November 1975 with the intention of broadcasting to the student halls of residence from a studio under Southside, actually commencing broadcasts in late 1976.
-It now broadcasts from the West Basement of Beit Quad over the internet.